xlandscape/xOffFieldSoilRisk/model/variant/RiskAnalysis/README.md

   `base.Lulc` component.

 ### `RiskAnalysis_Experiment.R`
-This script performs analysis on a experiment base.
+This script performs analysis on an experiment base.
 First, it loads the raw percentiles of multiple Monte Carlo runs as they are output by the `RiskAnalysis_MC.R` script.
 For these percentiles, expectation values and 95%-confidence intervals over Monte Carlo runs are then calculated and written to the output folder.
 Specific percentile combinations (same as in the `RiskAnalysis_MC.R` script) are extracted from the raw data and output as an overview table.
-Finally, for the same combinations of temporal and spatial percentiles, boxplots showing the vales over Monte Carlo runs are written to the output folder.
+Finally, for the same combinations of temporal and spatial percentiles, box-plots showing the vales over Monte Carlo runs are written to the output folder.

 The following example shows how to run the script from the command lin with all arguments specified: